omerdogan/olives4j-sql/README.md

 So What we can do currently

-1. Accept the fortune and use it this way
+1. Go with bare jdbc

 	String query = "select COF_NAME, SUP_ID, PRICE, " +
                    "SALES, TOTAL " +
                    "from " + dbName + ".COFFEES";

-	Don't be so pessimist :) try another option
+	Please dont do this;

-2. Use some fancy sql builder library
+2. Use one of sql builder library

 	select("COF_NAME", "SUP_ID","PRICE"..)
 	.from("SALES, TOTAL")